michielbdejong/tripledoc/docs/writing-a-solid-app/5-writing-data.md

 }
 ```

-With the user'd Pod fully set up, the above is all there is to it, really!
+With the user's Pod fully set up, the above is all there is to it, really!

 So what's next?
 Start writing your own App!
 Find a Vocabulary that matches your use case; we've used
 Schema.org here, but you can find many more at [Linked Open